3 Greek islands for people with disabilities

 Can people with disabilities catch a ferry to the Greek islands?

-You can easily catch a ferry from the mainland ports to the Ionian Islands, the Cyclades, the Dodecanese and other destinations throughout the year.
-On our blog, you can find useful updates about ferry schedules for the Greek islands in 2021.
+You can easily catch a ferry from the mainland ports to Crete, the Ionian Islands, the Cyclades, the Dodecanese, and other destinations throughout the year.
+On Ferryhopper, you can find useful updates about ferry schedules for the Greek islands.

 Useful tips for vacation in Greece for people with disabilities

-Make sure you do some research before booking your holidays on the Greek islands.
-Here are some useful info and tips for people with disabilities planning a trip in Greece:
+Here are some useful info and tips for people with disabilities planning a trip to Greece:

 - Make sure you inform the ferry company at least 48 hours in advance if you require assistance with boarding and getting around the ferry.